orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### 1. “Players Need Fundamentals Before They Can Play”

-This is the most common misconception — and perhaps the hardest to let go of.
+This is the most common misconception, and perhaps the hardest to let go of.
 Many coaches believe players must *first* master the fundamentals in isolation before they’re “ready” to play.
 But as the *Transforming Basketball Podcast* notes in [Episode 45 – “Why Basketball Fundamentals Are Outdated”](https://open.spotify.com/episode/0yIZ5E8vddVOzlI2MSZ4oh), this logic is backward:

 > When we train skills outside of the game, we’re practicing movements without the problems those movements were designed to solve.

 Fundamentals aren’t ingredients to be pre-taught; they *emerge* from solving problems within the game.
-A child doesn’t learn balance by studying physics — they learn by moving.
+A child doesn’t learn balance by studying physics, they learn by moving.
 In the same way, players develop dribbling, passing, and finishing skills by *using* them to achieve goals under realistic constraints.

 That doesn’t mean we throw beginners into chaos.
 It means we design environments where success is possible and meaningful.